Unrealistic expectations about life will destroy you by setting you up for disappointment, wasting your time, and misleading you into failure.

 We live in the age of entitlement where people believe that they are entitled to free stuff as if existing is an achievement.

-In order to receive value, you must bring value to the table.
+If you want to receive value, you must bring value to the table.

 If you want a hot girlfriend you should mold yourself into an attractive man.
 If you want to make money you should produce something of value that other people are willing to pay for.
 If you want to get rich you should produce something of value that millions of other people are willing to pay for.
 If you want a rewarding social life you should work on building your social skills.